 J-1 Exchange Visitors (EV) must abide by certain visa requirements and rules, which are listed below.
 Also, there are additional rules for those in the Student Intern, and Research Scholar or Professor categories.

 J-1 Exchange Visitors may receive a salary or stipend from various parties.
-They can receive funding from Northwestern, the government, private organizations, their current place of employment (outside the U.S..), or personal funds but the funding must meet the current living expense requirements.
-This requirement is currently $1,765/month or $21,180/year and does not include childcare or healthcare costs.
+They can receive funding from Northwestern, the government, private organizations, their current place of employment (outside the U.S.), or personal funds, but the funding must meet the current living expense requirements.
+This requirement is currently $2,470/month or $29,640/year for a scholar with an additional $610 per month for each dependent (spouse or child).
+This amount does not include childcare or healthcare costs.

 English Language Proficiency